New Water Supply Well Permit

 - If you prefer to submit a paper copy of your application, please open the online application and select PRINT at the top of the form, then submit via email, fax to 402-895-6543, or send via mail.

 The Eastern Nebraska Water Resources Assessment (ENWRA) project was formed in 2006.
-The long-term goal of the project is to develop a geologic framework and water budget for eastern Nebraska.
+The long-term goal of the project is to develop a geologic framework and water budget for the glaciated area of eastern Nebraska.
 ENWRA is using a variety of techniques, including cutting-edge Airborne Electromagnetic Survey (AEM), to map the geology and aquifers of eastern Nebraska.
 Please visit www.enwra.org to learn more about these studies and what we have learned.

 Integrated Water Management Plan